-This page answers questions for lesbian, gay, bisexual and trans (LGBT+) people about what to do if you are targeted by online hate crime.
-It also gives advice about how to stand up to hate online, and how to support LGBT+ friends experiencing online hate crime.
+This information sheet gives advice to LGBT+ people who have been targeted by online hate crime.
+It also gives advice about how to stand up to hate online, and how you can support LGBT+ friends who are experiencing online hate crime.

 Keep a record

 Whether or not you want to report to the police or another agency right now, it can be useful to keep a record of the abuse you are experiencing in case you decide to take action at a later date.
 Seemingly one-off or trivial occurrences can sometimes multiply over time into a pattern of behaviour that is an offence, such as stalking or harassment.
 It is really useful to have evidence of all the instances to build a complete picture so that agencies can take action.
 It is best to document the abuse as it occurs, as the content or user profile may be later removed by the abuser or the platform.

 Take a screenshot of the abusive content and a URL link to the poster’s profile where possible.